-Here, we are using dc and rack which refers to datacenter and rack and prefer_local=true refers to communicate with local IP adress while it is not communicating in multiple data center in order to limit the network bandwidth usage.
+- Here, we are using dc and rack which refers to datacenter and rack and prefer_local=true refers to communicate with local IP address while it is not communicating in multiple data center in order to limit the network bandwidth usage.

 It is important snitch for deployments and it is a simple snitch for Amazon EC2 deployments where all nodes are in a single region.
 In Ec2Snitch region name refers to data center and availability zone refers to rack in a cluster.

 In Cassandra, this snitch we use where the clusters span multiple regions and Ec2MultiRegionSnitch for Amazon EC2-based clusters.

 In Cassandra, it is the snitch for a Cassandra deployment on the Google Cloud Platform (GCP) across a single or multiple regions.
 It is the snitch which supports GCP (Google Cloud Plateform).

 In this snitch we find out the location by rack and datacenter.
 In this snitch the 3rd and 4th octets of IP address for example 10.40.08.230 corresponds to rack and datacenter.
 This is very useful snitch for writing custom snitch classes.

 This snitch uses the cassandra-topology.properties file and we must define the nodes information by which we can Determines the closeness of the nodes.

 We can identify nodes information based on the datacenter and rack which they belong to.
 To determine the closeness of the nodes The PropertyFileSnitch used the network definitions from the cassandra-topology.properties file.

 It is the snitch which based on cloud and It is snitch for an Apache Cloudstack-based cluster.